Before you begin..

-Be it a small-scale startup, a big tech giant, or a unicorn company, one thing that is common to all is that they extensively use git to manage their huge codebase and make the deployment cycle faster.
+Be it a small-scale startup, a big tech giant, or a unicorn company, one thing that is common to all is that they extensively use git version control to manage their huge codebase and make the deployment cycle faster.

 Knowing how to make the most of git’s useful features is crucial to managing software.
 Or else, you may find yourself in a situation as shown below.

 Don’t miss out on Git basics - free access to activity-based learning content that will get you up to speed with the fundamentals of using Git in real-world applications.

 At first, Git comes across as an easy tool that can be learned later when there is a real need.
 And that day comes when the git command shoots an error, after which Git becomes too complicated to understand.
 Often developers resort to copy-pasting which doesn’t help in the long run.
 Unless you are hands-on with Git, you are not an independent developer.